taddison/personal-site/content/blog/2018/03/partitioned-clustered-columnstores-mind-your-deltastores/index.md

 ---
-layout: post
 title: Partitioned Clustered Columnstores - Mind your deltastores!
 share-img: http://tjaddison.com/assets/2018/2018-03-10/ColumnStoreRowGroups.png
 tags: [SQL]
 ---

 We use an hourly partitioning scheme coupled with a clustered columnstore to support ingestion and short-term retention of various telemetry data.
 A fairly common pattern is for us to deploy an hourly partition schema based on the `InsertDate` of data (a column with a default of `getutcdate()`).

 One thing we've had to keep an eye on when using this kind of pattern is the number of open deltastores that can get left behind as inserts 'move on' to a new partition.

 ![sys.column_store_row_groups](/assets/2018/2018-03-10/ColumnStoreRowGroups.png)

->Hourly partitions are used as they are also the unit of truncation as data ages out in our envionrment.
+> Hourly partitions are used as they are also the unit of truncation as data ages out in our envionrment.
 Due to the pain of the 'dangling deltastores' (as well as high partition counts impacting DMV usage) we're looking at making daily the smallest partition size we support.

 When partitioning a clustered columnstore table you will have one or more deltastores _per partition_.
 The largest I've seen so far is 20 open in a single rowgroup (with row counts ranging from 1M to 10k), though 4 is about average for this particular environment.

 These open deltastores have a number of drawbacks: